- WHOWe Are

 How do we prove impact?

 A controlled trial using radio would not normally work, due to the risk that people in 'control' areas would listen to radio stations broadcasting from 'intervention' areas.
-However, Burkina Faso has a very localised, radio-dominated media environment, so we can use local FM radio stations to broadcast our messages to intervention areas without 'leaking' into the control areas.
-The map below shows intervention areas in blue and control areas in red.
+However, Burkina Faso has a very localised, radio-dominated media environment, so we can use local FM radio stations to broadcast our messages to intervention areas (blue) without 'leaking' into control areas (red).

 Example radio outputs from the trial